OpenCodeList Specification¶

 An

-object containing custom annotations of any kind. canonicalUri
+annotationobject containing custom annotations of any kind. canonicalUri-

 A JSON string in

-format.
-This URI uniquely identifies all versions (collectively) of the referenced document. canonicalVersionUri
+uriformat.
+This URI uniquely identifies all versions (collectively) of the referenced document.
+This property is REQUIRED. canonicalVersionUri-

 A JSON string in

-format.
-This URI uniquely identifies a specific version of the referenced document.
-This property is REQUIRED. locationUrls
+uriformat.
+This URI uniquely identifies a specific version of the referenced document. locationUrls-

 A JSON array of JSON string values in